python-useful-helpers/exec-helpers/README.rst

 ------------
 Main methods are `execute`, `check_call` and `check_stderr` for simple executing, executing and checking return code and executing, checking return code and checking for empty stderr output.
-This methods are almost the same for `SSHCleint` and `Subprocess`, except specific flags.
+This methods are almost the same for `SSHClient` and `Subprocess`, except specific flags.

 .. note:: By default ALL methods have timeout 1 hour, infinite waiting can be enabled, but it's special case.

 .. code-block:: python

-    result = helper.execute(
+    result: ExecResult = helper.execute(
         command,  # type: str
         verbose=False,  # type: bool
         timeout=1 * 60 * 60,  # type: typing.Union[int, float, None]